 Estimated values based on one serving size.

-- Heat olive oil in a large stock pot or dutch oven over medium-high heat.
+- Heat the olive oil in a large stockpot or Dutch oven over medium-high heat.

-- Add onion and cook until onion becomes translucent and begins to brown, about 3-5 minutes.
+- Add the onion and cook until translucent and beginning to brown, 3–5 minutes.

-- Add garlic, ginger, and jalapeño.
-Continue to cook over medium heat until garlic is fragrant and jalapeño is tender, about 3-4 minutes.
+- Add the garlic, ginger, and green chile and continue to cook over medium heat until the garlic is fragrant and the chile is tender, 3–4 minutes.

-- Add garam masala, turmeric, salt, and pepper then continue to cook for 1-2 minutes.
+- Add the garam masala, turmeric, salt, and black pepper, then continue to cook for 1–2 minutes.

-- Remove lid, reduce heat to low and mix in the lemon juice and chopped cilantro.
-Cook over low heat 1-2 minutes until the cilantro has wilted and turned bright green.
+- Remove the lid, reduce the heat to low, and stir in the lemon juice and cilantro.
+Cook for 1–2 minutes, until the cilantro has wilted and turned bright green.